neondatabase/website/content/docs/reference/cli-set-context.md

 ```

 <Admonition type="note">
-Notice that these two `branches list` commands are using different contexts for the same account: the hidden file is set to `patient-frost-50125040` and the named `context-file` is set to `plain-waterfall-84865553`.
-Each can be called independently.
-You can set as many `context-files` as you'd like, using different names or saved to different directories, depending on your needs.
+These two `branches list` commands demonstrate the use of different contexts in the same account.
+The hidden file context is set to `patient-frost-50125040` while the named `context-file` is set to `plain-waterfall-84865553`.
+These contexts operate independently.
+You can set as many `context-files` as you'd like, using unique names or in different directories, depending on your needs.
 </Admonition>

 ### Setting context when creating a new project